 The Ethereal Carolina Divine Paraiba

 This record-breaking tourmaline is nothing short of remarkable, and has been valued at up to $125 million.
-It has since been set into a necklace designed by Moneca Kaufman, a Canadian Jeweler who probably named it the Paraiba Star of the Ocean Jewels.
+It has since been set into a necklace designed by Moneca Kaufman, a Canadian jeweler who probably named it the Paraiba Star of the Ocean Jewels.

 Empress Tzu Hsi’s Tourmalines

 The Empress Tzu Hsi was the last empress of China, reigning from 1835 – 1908.
-It was well-known that the Empress was obsessed with pink tourmalines, and is often credited with bringing about the first wave of tourmaline popularity in the world.
+It was well-known that the empress was obsessed with pink tourmalines, and is often credited with bringing about the first wave of tourmaline popularity in the world.
 Using her extensive wealth she purchased nearly every gem-quality tourmaline produced in the United States during the later parts of her life.

 The Chinese government worked closely with Tiffany and Co to export over 120 tons of pink tourmaline rough material, mainly to be used as carvings.
 The empress adored pink tourmaline so much that when she passed away in 1908, she was laid to rest on a pink tourmaline pillow, one of the thousands of pieces in her collection.